weyoss/redis-smq/packages/redis-smq/docs/redis-smq-architecture.md

 # RedisSMQ Architecture Overview

 This document provides a high-level overview of the RedisSMQ architecture and how it facilitates reliable message queuing and processing at scale.

-Documentation note
-- This page reflects the latest changes from the master branch.
-- For documentation of the latest stable release, see https://github.com/weyoss/redis-smq/releases/latest and browse the docs under packages/redis-smq/docs in that tagged source.

 ## High-level architecture